silveiratcl/GeoDjango_mapping_system/readme.md

 ```

-After this command will be created a new directory named `mymap` with the standard files to start the app development.
+After run this command will be created a new directory named `mymap` with the standard files to start the app development.

 ### Creating markers app